Isaiah 32 – A King’s Reign of Righteousness

 i.
 These weren’t princes in the literal sense of being sons of King Hezekiah.
 The Hebrew word for princes can mean any ruler under a king.

 ii.
 If Hezekiah, the righteous king, points to Jesus, then who are Jesus’ princes?
-His people are His princes!
-But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light (1 Peter 2:9).
-And have made us kings and priests to our God; and we shall reign on the earth.
-(Revelation 5:10).
-Many of the seemingly unnecessary trials and pains of this life a wonderful purpose in the world beyond: training us to be princes, faithfully ruling with King Jesus!
+His people are His princes, as 1 Peter 2:9 later explains: But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light.
+Revelation 5:10 also has this proclamation from God’s people: And [You] have made us kings and priests to our God; and we shall reign on the earth.
+Many of the seemingly unnecessary trials and pains of this life have a wonderful purpose in the world beyond: training us to be princes, faithfully ruling with King Jesus.

 2. (2-4) The blessings of restoration from the king.